ji24077/ji24077/README.md

 👀 I'm passionate about various fields, including Computer Networks, Artificial Intelligence, and Software Development, all aimed at solving real-world problems.

-🌱 I’m currently Studying Computer Science and Statistics at the University of Toronto.
+🌱 I’m currently Studying Computer Science and Data Science at the University of Toronto.

 💞️ This Winter, I'm diving deep into Graduate Advanced Machine Learning, Computational Finance, and Big Data analysis at the University of Toronto.